-The IRS provides recommended timelines for retaining financial documents:
+The IRS provides recommended timelines for retaining financial documents: 7

-- 1. You should keep your tax records for three years if #4 and #5 below do not apply to you. - You should keep records for three years from the original filing date of your return or two years from the date you paid your taxes.
-Select whichever is the later date.
-This is if you claimed a credit or refund after you filed your return. - You should keep your records for seven years if you claimed a loss from worthless securities or a bad debt deduction. - 4.
-You should keep your records for six years if you failed to report income that you should have, and the income was more than 25% of the gross income listed on your return. - 5.
-Keep records indefinitely if you do not file a return. - You should keep employment tax records for at least four years after the due date on the taxes or after you paid the taxes.
+- 1. You should keep your tax records for three years if #4 and #5 below do not apply to you. - 2.
+You should keep records for three years from the original filing date of your return or two years from the date you paid your taxes if you claimed a credit or refund after you filed your return.
+Select whichever is the later date. - 3.
+You should keep your records for seven years if you claimed a loss from worthless securities or a had debt deduction - 4.
+You should keep your records for six years if you failed to report income that you should have and the income was more than 25 percent of the gross income listed on your return. - 5.
+Keep records indefinitely if you do not file a return. - 6.
+You should keep employment tax records for at least four years after the due date on the taxes or after you paid the taxes.
 Select whichever is later.